Michael Tubbs: Political career

-Tubbs announced his candidacy for Stockton Council District 6 for the November 6, 2012 general election, running against incumbent Dale Fritchen.
+Tubbs ran against incumbent Dale Fritchen for Stockton Council District 6 in the November 6, 2012 general election.
 He won the primary and received a $10,000 campaign donation from Oprah Winfrey after meeting her while she toured the Stanford campus.

-Tubbs went on to win the election, receiving 61.7% of the vote, and took office in January 2013 at the age of 22, making him the youngest councilmember in Stockton history and one of the youngest elected officials in the United States.
+Tubbs went on to win the election, receiving 61.7% of the vote, and took office in January 2013 at the age of 22, making him the youngest council member in Stockton history and one of the youngest elected officials in the United States.
 His candidacy was also the subject of a documentary, True Son, which premiered at the 2014 Tribeca Film Festival.

-Mayor of Stockton, CA
+Mayor of Stockton

 Tubbs announced his candidacy for mayor of Stockton on September 2, 2015, running against incumbent Mayor Anthony Silva in the 2016 general election.
 He was endorsed by President Barack Obama on November 2, 2016, less than a week before the election.
 He went on to win the election, receiving 70.6% of the vote and becoming both the city's first black mayor and at 26 the youngest person to hold that office.
 His term in office began on January 1, 2017.

-Tubbs is a proponent of a Universal Basic Income.
-As part of the privately funded S.E.E.D. pilot project in Stockton, the city provided a $500 stipend to 125 selected residents for an 18-month period with "no strings attached" beginning in February, 2019, thanks to the Economic Security Project, an advocacy group chaired by Facebook co-founder Chris Hughes, which provided the first $1 million for the program, and a dozen other Silicon Valley organizations and private donors who funded the rest of its $3 million budget.
+Tubbs is a proponent of a universal basic income (UBI).
+As part of the privately funded Stockton Economic Empowerment Demonstration (SEED) pilot project, the city provided a $500 monthly stipend to 125 selected residents for an 18-month period with no strings attached beginning in February 2019.
+The project was sponsored by the Economic Security Project, an advocacy group chaired by Facebook co-founder Chris Hughes, which provided the first $1 million for the program, and a dozen other Silicon Valley organizations and private donors who funded the rest of its $3 million budget.
 Tubbs helped assemble a national coalition of mayors who support UBI, Mayors for a Guaranteed Income, which had more than 60 participating cities by 2022.

 During his term, Tubbs also established an intervention program to reduce gun violence, programs to reduce homelessness, and mentorships for at-risk students.

-In December 2019, Tubbs endorsed the Democratic presidential campaign of Michael Bloomberg.
+In December 2019, Tubbs endorsed Michael Bloomberg's campaign in the 2020 Democratic presidential primary.

-Tubbs ran for re-election to a second term as mayor in 2020, eventually losing to Republican Kevin Lincoln.
-In the first round of mayoral voting, held in June 2020, Tubbs came in first in a field of eight candidates, with 41.5% of the vote (and with Lincoln coming in with 22%).
-In the runoff election, held November 3, 2020, Tubbs lost to Lincoln 57% to 43%.
+Tubbs ran for re-election to a second term as mayor in 2020, losing to Republican Kevin Lincoln.
+In the first round of mayoral voting, held in June 2020, Tubbs came in first in a field of eight candidates, with 41.5% of the vote (with Lincoln coming in with 22%).
+In the runoff election, held on November 3, 2020, Tubbs lost to Lincoln 57% to 43%.
 During the campaign, a social media page known as The 209 Times published numerous stories — many unfounded — accusing Tubbs of corruption.
-(The 209 Times is run by Motec Patrick Sanchez, who also ran in the June primary election and came in fourth, with 10.5% of the vote.)
-Some attributed Tubbs's loss to the influence of those The 209 Times stories; however, Tubbs was also opposed by police and firefighters' unions.
+(The 209 Times is run by Motec Patrick Sanchez, who came in fourth in the June primary election, with 10.5% of the vote.)
+Some attributed Tubbs's loss to the influence of The 209 Times stories, however, Tubbs was also opposed by police and firefighters' unions.

-Also during his reelection campaign, Tubbs was featured in an HBO documentary, Stockton on My Mind.
+During his reelection campaign, Tubbs was featured in an HBO documentary, Stockton on My Mind.